 Our campus is located between the bustling downtown city center and the historic Old Louisville neighborhood.
 Spalding is close to shopping, entertainment, galleries and museums, and we are also undergoing a time of growth for our campus community.
 We opened our new residence hall this school year; we have ambitious plans for the expansion of our athletic facilities and we are greening our campus with new landscape features and added trees and plantings.
 All of these changes are appealing aspects of our growing campus.

-In addition, I am thrilled to share with you that in the fall of 2011, the Spalding University Board of Trustees affirmed the desire of the faculty and staff of Spalding to become a compassionate university.
-In December, the Compassionate Action Network confirmed Spalding as the first compassionate university in the United States.
+In addition, I am thrilled to share with you that in the fall of 2011, the Spalding University Board of Trustees affirmed the desire of the faculty and staff to become a compassionate university.
+In December of that year, the Compassionate Action Network confirmed Spalding as the first certified, compassionate university in the United States.
 This movement is calling for each of us to embrace advanced global citizenship.
 Our designation as a compassionate university means that we are not only being recognized for our history of compassion through service, but for our pledge to work diligently to expand our capacity for compassion as individuals and as a community of learning—both in the classroom and out in the world.
 As part of the compassionate university movement, we are working to change the way human beings view our world.

 At our core, Spalding is a university whose mission is based on meeting the needs of the times—and for the faculty and staff that means responding to the individual needs of our students as well as the communal needs of our neighborhood, city and region.
 Spalding is committed to educating women and men who want to serve their communities through their chosen profession.
 This is our pledge: Every student will leave Spalding a stronger leader, a more involved citizen and an enlightened lifelong learner.
 Welcome to Spalding.

 Tori Murden McClure, M.Div., J.D., M.F.A.